simsapopov/Image-Classification-WebApp/README.md

+# Image Classification Service webapp
+## Short description
+This web application, built with Spring Web and Angular, provides an easy way to classify images using a given URL or by uploading a file.
+Before the classification process, each image is uploaded to Imgur.
+The application offers a paginated gallery displaying 10 images, sorted by the date of analysis.
+The sorting order can be customized, and users can also apply filters by entering complete or partial tags in the input text.
+Additionally, the top five tags for each image are displayed, allowing users to filter by clicking on any of those tags.
+Upon classification, users are redirected to the image view page for the analyzed image.
+Similarly, clicking on an image from the gallery will redirect users to the image view page for that specific image.

 # ICS App Setup Guide

 This guide will walk you through the steps to start the ICS (Image Classification System) application, which is a Spring app with an Angular frontend.
 Before proceeding, make sure you have the following prerequisites installed on your system: